opendatadiscovery/odd-platform/docs/Architecture.md

 * It manages your metadata according to the [Specification](https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md).
 * It connects to all your data sources simultaneously and provides configurable scheduling.

 **ODDRN** (Open Data Discovery Resource Name) is a unique resource name that identifies entities such as data sources, data entities, dataset fields etc. It is used to built lineage and update metadata.
-[Read more](ingestion/oddrn.md)